OpenTranslationBible/open-bible/en-GB/43.John/md/john-07.md

 ## John 7:40

-On hearing his words, some of the people said, “Surely this man is the Prophet.”
+Upon hearing his words, some of the people remarked, “Surely this man is the Prophet.”

 ## John 7:41

 Others said, “He is the Messiah.”
-Still others asked, “How can the Messiah come from Galilee?
+Yet some questioned, “How can the Messiah come from Galilee?

 ## John 7:42